 Your Credit Card May Cover Your Membership Fee

-Depending on the credit cards you carry, you may find that your fee gets reimbursed.
+Depending upon which credit cards you carry, you may find that your application fee for the program gets reimbursed.
 If that’s the case, it really can make it worthwhile.
 Check out this post to learn more about which credit cards cover the fee.